MIB Quantitative Methods (QM Track)

 Modern business needs leaders with the highest level of insight to strategize, as well as the practical training to move fast.
 Through its rigorous curriculum and extensive opportunities for research at the Institute for Business in the Global Context and Digital Planet, Fletcher can get you there.

-For students from outside the United States, the program’s STEM designation also increases the duration of optional professional training (OPT) in the U.S. by two years, giving you more time to build your network and professional expertise–with the targeted support of the Office of Career Services for non-U.S. students.
+For students from outside the United States, the program’s STEM designation may also increase the duration of optional professional training (OPT) in the U.S. by two years, giving you more time to build your network and professional expertise–with the targeted support of the Office of Career Services for non-U.S. students.

 Study business with digital experts